-.=

-N.I Budget \$ 59,720
+N.I.
+Budget \$ 59,720

-N- 17 Electric Utility Power Systems Electrician Actuals 39,383
+N- 17 Electric Utility Power Systems Electrician Actuals 59,720

-17 Budget Remaining \$ 20,337
+1/ Budget Remaining \$ 0

-Update: Position has been posted and hired.
-Expenses are being incurred as the year progresses.
+Update: Position has been hired and expenses are being incurred.

 Fleet Services

 - Vehicle and equipment management. - Manage and maintain 625 city vehicles and equipment - Provide maintenance services for an additional 500 pool vehicles, equipment, and small tools - New vehicle/equipment planning - Acquisition and set up - Maintenance of small tools, welding and fabrication - Management replacement and disposal - Short term "rental" of fleet - Fuel management. - Manage two fuel depots (north and west) - Management of all fuelling processes for fleet customers - Accurately record and bill fuel transactions - Provide emergency fuel services - Business operations management. - Keep up with new technology and staff training on these technologies - Provide opportunities for employees to enhance their skills - Provide proper tools and equipment - Promote a culture of safe work practices - Take measures to reduce our environmental impact by making more environmentally conscious decisions - Continuously improve communications with customers - Provide 24/7 coverage for customers through a variety of approaches - Consultation and advice to business units on fleet requirements